Mezusphere Console management interface

 Define how traffic should behave

-Configure routes, path-based routing rules, custom domains, redirects, CORS settings, and failover policies.
+Configure routes, path-based routing rules, redirects, CORS settings, and failover policies.
 Every aspect of traffic delivery is controlled from a single screen; no YAML files, no proxy configuration.

 Secure